BibTex Writer

 }

-string = '10.1145/3448016.3452841'
+string = "10.1145/3448016.3452841"

-metadata = Metadata(string, via='crossref_xml')
+metadata = Metadata(string, via="crossref_xml")

-bibtex = metadata.bibtex()
+bibtex = metadata.write(to="bibtex")

 print(bibtex)